microsoft/language-server-protocol/_specifications/specification-3-16.md

 		workspaceFolders?: WorkspaceFoldersServerCapabilities;

 		/**
 		 * The server is interested in file notifications/requests.
 		 *
-		* @since 3.16.0
+		 * @since 3.16.0 - proposed state
 		 */
 		fileOperations?: {
 			/**
-			* The server is interested in receiving didCreateFiles notifications.
+			 * The server is interested in receiving didCreateFiles
+			 * notifications.
 			 */
 			didCreate?: FileOperationRegistrationOptions;

 			/**
 			 * The server is interested in receiving willCreateFiles requests.
 			 */
 			willCreate?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in receiving didRenameFiles notifications.
+			 * The server is interested in receiving didRenameFiles
+			 * notifications.
 			 */
 			didRename?: FileOperationRegistrationOptions;

 			/**
 			 * The server is interested in receiving willRenameFiles requests.
 			 */
 			willRename?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in receiving didDeleteFiles file notifications.
+			 * The server is interested in receiving didDeleteFiles file
+			 * notifications.
 			 */
 			didDelete?: FileOperationRegistrationOptions;

 			/**
-			* The server is interested in receiving willDeleteFiles file requests.
+			 * The server is interested in receiving willDeleteFiles file
+			 * requests.
 			 */
 			willDelete?: FileOperationRegistrationOptions;
 		}
 	}